HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Creational Patterns.md

 ### Problem

 The exact type of the dependency (a product) created and used by some client (a factory) is decided by a client of that factory.
 Somewhere, inside this factory class, a specific product is being instantiated and maybe used (this instantiation happens maybe more than once).
 But, as it turns out, there are different types of products, (there's also the possibility of more product types in the future).
 You can change the code of the factory class to accommodate multiple product types.
-For every product, you modify the factory and add some if else clause to produce the correct product type.
+For every product, you modify the factory and add some if-else clause to produce the correct product type.

 As you see this process is quite tedious.
 For every new product type that is added to your system, you perform surgery to the factory class.
 This process will end up forcing you to create smelly if-else checks to switch to the correct product type.